Reabot/reabot-server/README.md

 ### API access

-> The api will be available on localhost:8080 or localhost:3000
+The api will be available on http://localhost:8080 or http://localhost:3000

 ### API Documentation

-> The documentation of the api is available on localhost:\$PORT/api
+The documentation of the api is available on http://localhost:8080/api (depending on the port)